Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Applications

 \section{Applications}

-In this section, we verify that our assumptions are satisfied by four example cases: Dirac systems, Sturm-Liouville systems, the family of linear Hamiltonian systems considered in \cite{GZ2017}, and a system associated with differential-algebraic Sturm-Liouville systems.
-In the fourth case, $\mathbb{B} (x; \lambda)$ is nonlinear in $\lambda$.
+In this section, we verify that our assumptions are satisfied by five example cases: Dirac systems, Sturm-Liouville systems, the family of linear Hamiltonian systems considered in \cite{GZ2017}, a system associated with differential-algebraic Sturm-Liouville systems, and a fourth-order self-adjoint equation.
+In the fourth case, $\mathbb{B} (x; \lambda)$ is nonlinear in $\lambda$, and in the fifth we will consider periodic boundary conditions.
+In all cases, we also demonstrate our theory with a numerical calculation, though our numerical calculation for Sturm-Liouville systems serves also as the numerical calculation for the family of systems from \cite{GZ2017} (which includes Sturm-Liouville systems).
+The particular coefficient functions and boundary conditions chosen for these numerical calculations are not taken from physical applications, but rather have been selected to correspond with illustrative spectral curves (see Figures \ref{dirac_figure}, \ref{sl_figure}, \ref{da_figure}, and \ref{fourth-figure}).